 “Why is that?”

-“He probably think you are some noble now after you pulled out those coins.
-If you agreed to do manual labor, you probably would of been working as a maid.
-I don’t know which is more favorable though.
+“He probably thinks you are some noble now after you pulled out those coins.
+If you agreed to do manual labor, you probably would have been working as a maid.
+I don’t know which is more favorable, though.
 You’re on my grandfather’s radar.”

 I sighed.
-I should of thought this over before I handed out those six coins, but it was to late to take back what I have done.
+I should have thought this over before I handed out those six coins, but it was too late to take back what I have done.

 With the beef stew and the bread completely eaten, I reached over towards the slice of apple pie.
-I couldn’t help myself but take small bites to savory every lasting taste.
-Apple pies what a wonderful creation of desserts.
+I couldn’t help myself but take small bites to savor it.
+Apple pies are a beautiful creation of desserts.
 Whoever thought of this dish, I congratulate you for making my life blissful with good food.

-Satisfied with eating good food, I felt full.
-Eating bread and jerky through out the carriage ride was not something that I enjoyed.
+Satisfied with eating, I felt full.
+Eating bread and jerky throughout the carriage ride was not something that I enjoyed.
 Having warm food in my stomach made it that much more pleasant.

 “I’ll take you to the library.”
 Phil was done with his.
 He got up and rang the bell for the maid to take the plates away.
-Leaving the room, we walked a good minute till we arrived in a large room.
+Leaving the room, we walked a good minute until we arrived in a large room.
 The whole wall was covered from left to right with books that I have never seen before.
-Though the size of the amount of books in this room did not compare to the books back at the castle.
+Though the number of books in this room did not compare to the books back at the castle.

-Reaching up towards the dusty cover, I pulled out one.
+Reaching up towards the dusty cover, I pulled one out.
 Opening it up, I examined it hoping for any clues about this world.
 Instead, all I could see were funny shapes that I did not understand.
 “Um, Phil?”